openfl/OpenFLDevelopersGuide/working-with-video/understanding-video-formats.md

 **_Note:_** _You can create FLV files by importing video into Flash and exporting it as an FLV file.
 You can use the FLV Export plug-in to export FLV files from supported video-editing applications.
 To load FLV files from a web server, register the filename extension and MIME type with your web server.
 Check your web server documentation.
 The MIME type for FLV files is video/x-flv.
 For more information, see_

-_“About configuring FLV files for hosting on a server” on page 506_
+_"About configuring FLV files for hosting on a server" on page 506_

 _._

 For more information on FLV files, see

-“Advanced topics for video files” on page 505
+"Advanced topics for video files" on page 505

 .